Luv7k/python-mysql-db-flaskapp/README.md

 # Python MySQL DB Flask App Deployment

-This repository is part of the AWS-Terraform-Jenkins-Project and is responsible for deploying a Python Flask application on EC2 instances in the us-east-2 region, ensuring high availability with a load balancer.
+This repository is part of the **FlaskOps: Cloud Infrastructure Automation** Project and is responsible for deploying a Python Flask application on EC2 instances in the us-east-2 region, ensuring high availability with a load balancer.

 ## Project Overview